francescomambrini/Daphne/data/annotation/latest/tlg0020/README.md

 * Sam Zukoff

 See the original XML files for more information on the annotators.
-If you spot any error or missing information, please report everythin in the [issue](https://github.com/francescomambrini/Daphne/issues) section.
+If you spot any error or missing information, please report everything in the [issue](https://github.com/francescomambrini/Daphne/issues) section.

 ## Conversion and revision